 - Try out whether your darling can be distracted by exercises because then he has to concentrate and is less aware of his surroundings.
 Reward him with extra good treats.

-- Maybe you have the possibility to go to countryside where there is less banging.
+- Maybe you have the possibility to go to countryside or near the airport where there is less banging.

 Isn’t your dog scared?
 Perfect!
 Then don’t wait until it comes to that.
 Let your animal look for special treats, so your darling connects the noise positively from the beginning!